yapenzhang/excalibuhr/docs/index.rst

 ======================================

 *excalibuhr* is a Python package for data reduction of high-resolution spectroscopy of exoplanets and brown dwarfs.
-It has an end-to-end pipeline for VLT/CRIRES+, and will be extended to other similar instruments such as Keck/NIRSPEC in the future.
+It has an end-to-end pipeline for VLT/CRIRES+.

 .. toctree::